leefowlercu/hashicorp-terraform-api-postman-workspace/README.md

 - CONFIG_VERSION_ID, RUN_ID, PLAN_ID, APPLY_ID, STATE_VERSION_ID

 Notes:
+- Make sure to update the 'Current value' field when supplying values for Postman Environment Variables
+- Make sure to save the Environment after updating Variable values (Save Button or Cmd/Ctrl-S)
 - The collection explicitly uses https://{{BASE_URL}} in request URLs.
 Keep BASE_URL as a hostname only.
 - Pre-signed uploads use {{UPLOAD_URL}} and remain fully qualified; do not prefix with BASE_URL.